horizontalsystems/Unstoppable-Wallet-Website/faq.md

 - Creating New Wallet
 - Restoring Existing Wallet
-- Transaction Fees Estimation
+- Transaction Fees Explained

 ## Restoring Existing Wallet

 - Restore Unstoppable Wallet

 - Restore Funds from other Wallets to Unstoppable

 - Restore Funds from Unstoppable to other Wallets

+## Transaction Fees Explained